What caused the ice ages? Tiny ocean fossils offer key evidence

-Category: Environment Hits: 2Since the discovery that atmospheric carbon dioxide (CO2) concentrations were lower during past ice ages, the cause has been a mystery.
+Category: Environment Hits: 12Since the discovery that atmospheric carbon dioxide (CO2) concentrations were lower during past ice ages, the cause has been a mystery.
 Now, fossils of ocean algae reveal that a weakening in upwelling in the Antarctic Ocean kept more CO2 in the deep ocean during the ice ages.
 This brings scientists closer to a complete explanation for the glacial cycle and suggests that upwelling will strengthen under anthropogenic global warming, altering global climate and ocean ecosystems.

 Read more https://www.sciencedaily.com/releases/2020/12/201210145757.htm